Deirror/DCL/README.md

 ![Screenshot (604)](https://github.com/user-attachments/assets/122d0ef3-2ec6-4581-af6b-888b84e6fbae)

-3.Open your VS and click on Properties on your project
+3. Open your VS and click on Properties on your project

 -Path is Configuration Properties/C/C++/General.
 There you want to add path to "include" in Additional Include Directories box.